AnjanC0des/Notes/LearnToLearn.md

 ## Biases

-> Notice that one sneaker on a shopping site and all of a sudden you are starting to see more of those everywhere!
+> Notice that one sneaker on a shopping site and all of a sudden you start to see more of those everywhere!

 * When learning, we must ensure we are not being biased to ensure our learning is more hollistic and complete.
 * There are a bunch of biases that we need to look out for to avoid falling into them and limiting ourselves.